ucsb-eri/webHookListener/README-FC+RHEL+CENTOS.md

 + __Install-FC+RHEL+CENTOS.sh__ - shell script to help with installation of the scripts and service

 ## Installation of components:
-+ Edit the Install.sh script and adjust the variables at the top to reflect the installation on your system.
++ Edit the Install script and adjust the variables at the top to reflect the installation on your system:
-+ sh ./Install.sh
-+ The Install.sh variables and their usage are documented a bit below
   + WH_USER=aaron                                # User that webhookListener services should run as
   + WH_GROUP=aaron                               # Group that webhookListener services should run as
   + WH_ENV=/etc/sysconfig/webhookListener        # Environment Variables for systemd service (provided to ruby/sinatra script)